efynm1/shoop/README.md

 # Welcome to SHOOP

-Shoop - QR code scanner for online shopping.
+Shoop - QR code scanner for online and offline shopping.

 ## Features